ack43/rocket_cms/README.md

 ### Documentation

-It's basically Mongoid + Rails Admin + some of our common models and controllers, capistrano config, etc.
+It's basically Mongoid + Rails Admin + some of my common models and controllers, capistrano config (from root repo), etc.

 See their documentation for more info